 - They help differentiate the product: Advertisements aim to position the brand and offering uniquely in the customers’ minds.
 This eventually results in differentiating the offering from the competition.

-- They increase the brand’s goodwill: Advertisements reiterates the brand’s mission and vision and increase its goodwill among the target customers.
+- They increase the brand’s goodwill: Advertisements reiterate the brand’s mission and vision and increase its goodwill among the target customers.

 Characteristics Of An Advertisement